 For both boma capture and dart work we work with specialized wildlife helicopter pilots.
 The animals are herded into the mouth of the boma by the helicopter.
 Once the animals are in, plastic sheets behind them are closed, leading the animals towards a solid-sided crush and up to a loading ramp, into our specialized wildlife trucks.
 We inject the animals with a long-acting sedative, which keeps them calm during transport.

 We are able to import and export game from outside Namibia.
 We have years of experience with importing and exporting game from and to South-Africa and Angola.
-In 2017 we successfully started to export animals into the Democratic Republic of the Congo.
+In 2017 we successfully started to export animals into the Democratic Republic of the Congo, by ship and airplane.
 Our aim for this project is to restock reserves depleted of wildlife in the DRC.
 Before exporting any animals, we conduct an comprehensive assessment of e.g. habitat, food availability, diseases, fences, species selection and possible problems to ensure the animals will thrive in their new habitat.

 We can assist in arranging all the necessary permits for you.